prathameshap/python3-data-structures-library/README.md

 - Document complex workflows in comments

 **Java Specific:**
-- Add JavaDoc for all public classes and methods
+- Add JavaDoc for all public classes and methods (shows as warning if missing)
-- Follow naming conventions in Code Standards.docx
+- Follow naming conventions in Code Standards.docx (shows as warning if incorrect)
 - Write unit tests for new features (min 80% coverage)
 - Run Checkstyle before committing: `mvn checkstyle:check`
+- **Style violations show as warnings** and don't block commits
+- **Only critical errors** (syntax, compilation, star imports) block commits

 **C# Specific:**
 - Add XML documentation comments for public APIs